Egon370/kep-hack/README.md

 - Gust is Flying type, providing a smoother early game for the Pidgey line.
 - Sky Attack is now slightly weaker Flying type Hyper Beam.
 - Razor Wind is now effectively a clone of what Sky Attack was.
+- Mega Drain is 60 base power; 40 felt far too weak for a gym reward.
 - Bind is 35 base power so that it's not a direct Wrap downgrade anymore.
 - Constrict has its previously pathetic base power improved.
 - Dizzy Punch has an actual confusion chance.
 - Egg Bomb is 100% accurate.
 - Focus Energy now doubles your crit rate instead of quartering it.
+- Poison-type attacks have been made stronger across the board, though they're still on the weaker side in the grand scheme of things.
 - Pokemon are now sober when using Rock Throw.
 - Spike Cannon is Steel type, functioning as early STAB for Alolan Sandslash.